Last Updated on February 21, 2022 by Grow with Bovees

 Using Rocks for Your Landscaping Project

-Natural rock or gravel is the low maintenance option when it comes to comparing mulch vs rock, with the natural color giving a very nice, aesthetic appeal to the outdoor areas of your home, in the form of a rockery, for instance.
+Natural rock or pea gravel is the low maintenance option when it comes to comparing mulch vs rock, with the natural color giving a very nice, aesthetic appeal to the outdoor areas of your home, in the form of a rockery, for instance.

-A big benefit is that you will not need to top up the gravel (or apply a ‘top dressing’ as it’s commonly known) every year.
+A big benefit of rock mulch, is that you will not need to top up the gravel (or apply a ‘top dressing’ as it’s commonly known) every year.
 In fact, it will only be required every 5 years or so typically and even then you will only need to apply a thin layer of stone to bring it back to its former appearance.

 Natural stone can age and become weathered which may be a good thing for some varieties of rock mulch if you like that look, but if you want to restore the color then a quick session with a power washer will be enough.